ForgeFlow/ao-odoo/ao_purchase/README.rst

 This module contains customizations specific to Aleph Objects.

 * Add a menu entry 'Product Variant' to the 'Purchases' menu.
+* Adds a button to the purchase variants to purchases

 Credits
 =======